Median scoring rules now supported! *

 - Wildcard spots: For some hosting sites, this number will be automatically transferred from the league data.
 If not, select the appropriate number of wildcard spots.
 For non-division leagues this is the total number of playoff spots.
 For most multi-division leagues, this is the number of wildcard spots only.
 For example, in a two-division league with a playoff field of 6 teams and the division winners automatically getting a playoff spot, this number would be 4 (total playoff spots – divisions).
 For multi-conference leagues, the numbers refer to “per conference”.

-- Manual paths number: (Premium Level) If the league doesn’t play a set one game per team per week/round schedule (e.g. doubleheaders, byes), or “paths-to-clinch” for the next X amount of games are desired, choose the number of upcoming games to calculate “paths” for.
-Note that depending on league size and complexity of the scenarios presented, this can greatly increase the length of time to process calculations and make the “paths” listings very long and very complicated to decipher.
+- Manual paths number (Premium Level): If the league doesn’t play a set one game per team per week/round schedule (e.g. doubleheaders, byes), or “paths-to-clinch” for the next X amount of games are desired (e.g. midweek update), choose the number of upcoming games to calculate “paths” for.
+Note that depending on league size and complexity of the scenarios presented, this can greatly increase the length of time to process calculations and make the listings very long and complicated to decipher.
 It is also probable, depending on length of team names and the complexity of the scenarios, that the “paths” display will be limited in scope (see below).
-Note there is an upper limit to this setting and it is impossible to test this option with every complicated scenario that might be incurred, it is very likely other adverse effects may be encountered.
+Note there is an upper limit to this setting and it is impossible to test this option with every complicated scenario that might be incurred, it is possible other adverse effects may be encountered.

 Once the league data has been imported, the tiebreakers to be used are correct, and the other options are set as desired, click on the Analyze button.
 A progress bar will be displayed to indicate the calculations are ongoing.
-Time necessary to complete analysis is dependent on many factors, such as the league size, number of remaining games, amount and type of tiebreakers used, how many teams are in the playoff race, number of divisions, point in the season, how complex the playoff race is shaping up to be, the number of teams that have a chance at clinching a spot in the upcoming week/round, and whether the Deep Analysis option was selected.
-Note that once the analysis process has been started, it can be stopped by clicking the Home button, and then canceling the ongoing process, if the process hasn’t advanced to the “paths-to-clinch” computing stage.
+Time necessary to complete analysis is dependent on many factors, such as the league size, number of remaining games, amount and type of tiebreakers used, how many teams are in the playoff race, number of divisions, point in the season, how complex the playoff race is shaping up to be, the number of teams that have a chance at clinching a spot in the upcoming week/round, and whether the Deep Analysis options was selected.
+Note that in the android version, once the analysis process has been started, it can be stopped by clicking the Home button, and then canceling the ongoing process, if the process hasn’t advanced to the “paths-to-clinch” computing stage.
 After this point, the analysis process can only be stopped by closing the App.
+In the iOS version, clicking the Home button will cancel the ongoing process if it hasn’t advanced to computing “Paths-to-Clinch”.
+It may take a few moments for the program to stop the ongoing calculations.

 Approximate odds for each team to win their division (if applicable) and to get a playoff spot will be shown.
 The playoff odds may (depending on tiebreakers used) be split into two parts: “C” indicates the odds of a team securing a spot either through a better record than the other teams or by winning a tiebreaker against other teams if that can be determined at the present time; “T” indicates the odds of a team being in a tiebreaker situation for a spot whose winner cannot be determined at the present time (usually due to a points related tiebreaker).

-The table display can be sorted by team ID, divisions (if applicable), or by win-loss record if desired by clicking on the appropriate column header.
+In the android version the league table can be sorted by ID, divisions (if applicable), or by wins if desired by clicking on the appropriate column header.
+The iOS version offers sorting by wins or divisions.

-Note some data may require the device to be at ‘landscape’ orientation and/or of a larger screen size to be shown.
+Note some data may require the device to be at ‘landscape’ orientation and/or have a larger screen size to be shown.
+References may vary slightly between the android and iOS versions.

 Division and/or Playoff Status: